Pentax K-3 II vs Sony A6500

 Studio photographers will appreciate that the Pentax K-3 II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 II and the A6500 are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the A6500 followed on from the Sony A6300.
+The K-3 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-3 II or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.